gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-shaders-and-glsl.md

        gl_FragColor = doMathToMakeAColor;
     }

-Your fragment shader is called one per pixel.
+Your fragment shader is called once per pixel.
 Each time it's called you are required to set the special global variable, `gl_FragColor` to some color.

 Fragment shaders need data.
 They can get data in 3 ways